 Hike One of the Many Trails

-Hiking is a great way to be enjoy the summer sun while getting in touch with nature, and there is no shortage of pretty hikes in the Rangeley area (here’s a list and some reviews).
+Hiking is a great way to be enjoy the summer sun while getting in touch with nature, and there is no shortage of pretty hikes in the Rangeley area.
 Here are a few of the most popular:

 Cascade Stream Gorge Trail // If you love photography, on the Cascade Stream Gorge Trail you will have a chance to spot wildlife and local flora to put your talents to use.
 Plus, the trail includes a 90-foot deep gorge and 50 acres of forest.
 The short trail follows the gorge along the Cascade Stream with several viewpoints and a series of waterfalls.